eints/8s-LiPo-Charger/README.md

 # 8s-LiPo-Charger

-My design of an 8s LiPo Charger with Cell Balancing
+Here is the design of my 8s LiPo charger.
+The specs are:
+- 1 to 8 cells in series
+- charge current of up to 5A
+- balanced charging (individual cell charging)
+- high efficiency (removed most diodes)